 - Low cash advance and foreign transaction fees

-- Regular Purchase APR: 10.99% variable based on the Prime Rate
+- Regular Purchase APR: 10.49% to 17.99% variable based on creditworthiness and the Prime Rate

-- Balance Transfer APR: 10.99% variable based on the Prime Rate
+- Balance Transfer APR: 10.49% to 17.99% variable based on creditworthiness and the Prime Rate

-- Cash Advance Transaction Fee: $1 at ATMs
+- Cash Advance Transaction Fee: $1 ATM Cash Advance Fee

-- Foreign Transaction Fee: 0.8% of the transaction amount in U.S. dollars
+- Foreign Transaction Fee: up to 1% of the transaction amount in U.S. dollars

 - Late Payment Penalty Fee: Up to $25